niallw23/pands-problem-sheet/README.md

 - I then tried to combine the video, the code and what was being asked in the weekly task.
 - This helped me with the counting the letters.
 [7]

+Task 08 is plottask.py
+- It is a program working on the modules numpy and matplotlib
+- I used the W3 schools for extra help on the normal distribution [8]
+- The lecture was the most help for me to plot the line.

 [1] = https://www.tutorialsrack.com/articles/324/how-to-find-the-current-day-is-weekday-or-weekends-in-python

 [2] = https://www.youtube.com/watch?v=xdlIFw5EM4w